Daveberry-Stuff/Daveberrys-Dumbest-Script/README.md

-# Daveberry's Dumbest (Linux Bash) Scripts
+# Daveberry's Dumbest Scripts

 ## 🤔 What is this repository?

-Just my dumbest (linux sh) scripts.
+Just my dumbest scripts.

 ---

 What you can do:
 - Use the script <br>
-- Use the script public with credit
+- Share the script with credit

 <br>